-Function User Function Name Description WF_WORKLIST_SIMPLE Workflow Worklist Simple Workflow worklist based on the Oracle Applications Framework WF_WORKLIST Advanced Workflow Worklist Advanced Workflow worklist based on the Oracle Applications Framework WF_WORKLIST_CUSTOM Personal Workflow Worklist Advanced Workflow worklist based on the Oracle Applications Framework, with options to personalize search and display
+Function User Function Name Description WF_WORKLIST Advanced Workflow Worklist Advanced Workflow worklist based on the Oracle Applications Framework WF_WORKLIST_CUSTOM Personal Worklist Advanced Workflow worklist based on the Oracle Applications Framework, with options to personalize search and display

-The Worklist and the Advanced Worklist are seeded on the menu for the Workflow User Web Applications responsibility by default.
-You can also add these functions to other responsibilities from which you want users to access notifications.
+The Advanced Worklist is seeded on the menu for the Workflow User Web Applications responsibility by default.
+You can also add this function to other responsibilities from which you want users to access notifications.